Show:

 Events.on(Runner, "beforeTick", callback)

-Fired at the start of a tick, before any updates to the engine or timing
+Fired once at the start of the browser frame, before any engine updates.

 Callback Parameters